Gorontalo language

-The Gorontalo language (also called Hulontalo) is a language spoken in Gorontalo Province, Sulawesi, Indonesia by the Gorontalo people.
+The Gorontalo language (also called Hulontalo) is a language spoken in Gorontalo Province, Sulawesi, Indonesia by the Gorontalo people and Polahi people.
+With around one million speakers (2000 census), it is a major language of northern Sulawesi.

 Considerable lexical influence comes from Malay, Arabic, Portuguese, Dutch, and the North Halmahera languages.
+The Gorontalo region used to be controlled by the Sultanate of Ternate.
 Manado Malay and Indonesian are also spoken in the area.
+Despite its relatively large number of speakers, Gorontalo is under much pressure from Malay varieties, especially in urban settings.